LostArtefacts/TRX/docs/tr2/IMPROVEMENTS.md

 - fixed Lara being able to get on a skidoo while underwater and consequently dying
 - fixed a missing transition animation between Lara jumping forward and entering freefall
 - fixed the combat end logic not completing properly if Lara is on a vehicle
+- fixed numerous interactions with movable blocks, trapdoors, drawbridges, bridges, lifts, and falling blocks for custom levels:
+    - added the ability for movable blocks to move on trapdoors, drawbridges, bridges, lifts, and falling blocks
+    - added the ability for stacks of movable blocks to fall and land on trapdoors, drawbridges, bridges, lifts, and falling blocks
+    - added the ability for stacks of movable blocks to fall when on opened trapdoors and drawbridges
+    - added the ability for movable blocks to travel up and down lifts
+    - fixed various bugs with falling movable blocks
+- fixed Lara hang climbing up a movable block used as a ladder piece
 - improved the animation of Lara's braid
 - improved handling of items that are dropped by enemies
     - added the ability for any enemy type to drop items, excluding eels